MetalBurning/AwesemoMinutes/README.md

 You can find the SPA here: https://metalburning.github.io/AwesemoMinutes/

 Slight disclaimer: Awesemo's DK projection is slightly different, this is most likely due to how they project double doubles/triple doubles.
-This web-app just looks for if a player is projected for a double double or triple double and awards the points if theyre projected or not.
+This web-app just looks for if a player is projected for a double double or triple double and awards the points if they're projected or not.

 Tutorial: